 In order to facilitate a smooth transition into our nursing programs, we would like to take this opportunity to share some important details.
 Our objective is to assist you with a successful beginning and to ensure a quality experience.
 All admitted SU Eleanor Wade Custer School of Nursing students are required to complete the following prior to program start:

-Student Parking Permit Form To obtain a parking permit, you must provide your vehicle registration information to the Department of Public Safety.
+Student Parking Permit Form To obtain a parking permit, you must provide your vehicle registration information to the Department of Campus Safety.
 Your parking permit will be charged to your student account.

 New Student Orientations – graduate and undergraduate

 All School of Nursing admitted students receive a complete checklist of requirements and next steps via email prior to SU academic calendar deadlines.

 For more in depth information about SU, please go to Campus Life.

 The student experience at the Eleanor Wade Custer School of Nursing is unparalleled.
 Whether participating in activities through Sigma Theta Tau or the Student Nurses Association; discussing your career goals with a faculty mentor; traveling internationally on mission trips; or getting involved with the Alumni Association, you’ll feel part of the close-knit Shenandoah University nursing family for years to come.